Heratiki/altlas/dev_plan.md

 - [✓] **1.3 Create Hint Analytics**
   - [✓] Track and log when hints are requested and provided (via counters)
-  - [ ] Measure impact of hints on score improvement
+  - [✓] Measure impact of hints on score improvement (track score before/after hint)
   - [✓] Add hint usage statistics to the Rich UI
+  - [✓] Add average hint improvement to training report

 ### 2. Model Initialization and Weight Validation